Alexander Wennberg Game Preview: Kraken vs. Oilers

 Wennberg Stats vs. the Oilers

-- The Oilers are 28th in goals allowed, giving up 50 total goals (4.2 per game) in the league.
+- The Oilers are 22nd in goals allowed, conceding 52 total goals (3.7 per game) in the NHL.

 |2023-2024 Season